AdobeDocs/commerce-php/src/pages/architecture/layers/domain.md

 ---
-group: architecture-guide
-title: Domain layer
+title: Domain Layer | Commerce PHP Extensions
-menu_title: Domain layer
+description: Learn about the architectural domain layer of the Commerce framework.
 ---

-## The Magento Domain layer
+# Domain layer

 The domain layer holds the business logic layer of a Magento [module](https://glossary.magento.com/module).
 It typically does not contain resource-specific or database-specific information.
 Its primary functions include: